St. James' Episcopal Church (Los Angeles): Organ

 The church houses a rebuilt 1911 Murray M. Harris organ that replaced an earlier 1926 Kimball organ.
 The Murray Harris organ was acquired from St. Paul's Cathedral in downtown Los Angeles where it had been kept in storage after the church's demolition in 1980 due to earthquake damage.
 The organ was extensively restored and rebuilt, and arrived at St. James’ in April of 1995.
 The restored organ has approximately 5,000 pipes, 50 divisions, 3 manuals and 66 stops.
 In memory of David Falconer who spearheaded the acquisition project as the choirmaster at St. James’ from 1983 until his murder in 1994, the organ is named David John Falconer Memorial Organ.

 Performance and filming venue

 The church's sanctuary has been used as a concert venue for choral performances in the church's Great Music programming, for organ recitals in the church's International Laureates Organ Series, and for the Los Angeles County Museum of Art Sundays Live chamber music programming, broadcast live by KUSC.

-St. James' church has also been featured in music videos for Tyrese and Ariana Grande, in television pilots and TV shows, such as Germany's Top Model, Mad Men and West Wing, and in the films Death Becomes Her and End of Days.
+St. James' church has also been featured in music videos for Tyrese and Ariana Grande, in television pilots and TV shows, such as Germany's Next Topmodel, Mad Men, and The West Wing, and in the films Death Becomes Her and End of Days.